Last modified:

 Sometimes a form is not necessary and a simple checklist is enough.
 Select

 Checklist to add a one-time checklist just for this work order.
-In the window that appears, add all the necessary steps for the technician.
+In the appearing window, add all the necessary steps for the assignees.

 Recommendation